Q. Does UNH offer financial aid to Graduate Students?

 Q. When will I receive my refund?

 R. A refund can only be issued when there is a credit on your account at the Bursar's office (i.e. there is excess financial aid after all of your university tuition and fee costs have been covered).
 To expedite a refund, you need to make sure that all of your financial aid requirements are completed including submission of an accepted financial aid award, completion of a Federal Student Loan Master Promissory Note and/or Student Loan Entrance Counseling session (if required) and proper enrollment in the upcoming term.
-Failure to complete any of these procedures can result in a delayed refund.
+Failure to complete any of these procedures can result in delayed disbursements and refunds.

 Q. Do I need to notify the Financial Aid Office if I add or drop a class?